Grathio/ingram/readme.md

 - The whole punctuation thing.
 It doesn't handle the end of sentences well.
 Or at all.
 The dictionaries contain the "_end_" keyword which marks when a word is used at the end of a sentence, but it's currently unused.
 Keeping periods and commas in the dictionary would reduce false hits, but vastly expand the dictionary.

 - It would be handy to be able to handle input containing markup.
-(It handles Markdown pretty well.)

 - Articles like "the" can cause missed detection. (eg: "He drank the bear.")
 Using 3-grams (or more) would help catch these, but the 3-gram data set is more than 10x larger than the 2-gram set and I'm not certain it's worth the extra effort.